holochain/holochain-proto/README.md

 Holochains function like a database.
 They don't have much end-user interface, and are primarily used by an application or program to store data.
 Unless you're a developer building one of these applications, you're not likely interact directly with a holochains.
 Hopefully, you install an application that does all that for you and the holochain stays nice and invisible enabling the application to store its information in a decentralized manner.

 ### Two Separate SubSystems
 There are two modes to participate in a holochain: as a **chain author**, and as a **DHT node**.
 We expect most installations will be doing both things and acting as full peers in a P2P data system.
+However, each could be run in a separate container, communicating only by network interface.

 #### Authoring your Local Chain
 Your chain is your signed, sequential record of the data you create to share on the holochain.
 Depending on the holochain's validation rules, this data may also be immutable and non-repudiable.
 Your local chain/data-store follows this pattern: